barchart/cmdty-pricing-network/docs/content/quick_start.md

 ## Making Your First Query

-As an example, let's retrieve the quotes for the symbols you are interested in:
+As an example, let's retrieve quotes for the symbols you are interested in:
 * Open your favorite web browser
 * Enter you API key and symbols into the url template: http://ondemand.websol.barchart.com/getQuote.json?apikey=YOUR_API_KEY&symbols={SYMBOLS_INTERESTED_IN}
 * Copy and paste the url into the browser, and hit enter